 - In the Schedule Your Campaign pop-up modal, use the date picker to set the delivery date.

 - Click the Delivery time drop-down menus to choose a time of day.

-If you have a paid account, you can also choose to send your campaign in batches, use Timewarp, or try Send Time Optimization.
+If you have a Standard or Premium account, you can also choose to send your campaign in batches, use Timewarp, or try Send Time Optimization.